 But don’t be caught unaware; the snowpack can be fickle and dangerous.
 While much of the landscape is steep and fun, the other side of the coin means it is classified as avalanche terrain.
 Proper decision-making is key in this region.
 If you don’t know how to manage your risk in avalanche terrain, we recommend participating in an AIARE 1 avalanche training course on Cameron Pass before going out on your own, or seeking a qualified mentor, such as a professional mountain guide.

 As summer rolls around and the snow eventually melts (it takes a bit longer up here, being in the Never Summer range), we turn our eyes to camping, hiking, biking, and four-wheeling.
 Water people–get excited to stand up paddleboard or kayaking on the North Michigan Reservoir.
-For the wildlife lovers, there’s an abundance of fishing, hunting, birding and wildlife viewing.
-Due to minimal light pollution, this is a popular destination for star gazers and night photographers!
-The fun continues into the fall as temperatures cool and leaves start to change.
+For wildlife lovers, there’s an abundance of fishing, hunting, birding, and wildlife viewing.
+Due to minimal light pollution, this is a popular destination for stargazers and night photographers!

 Past the summit, continue on to the Moose Visitor Center in State Forest State Park for information or further to the town of Walden for amenities.
 If coming from Denver, you may choose to approach from the west, driving through Winter Park and Granby along the way.
 Either direction provides beautiful scenery and an enjoyable drive.